2019 United States gubernatorial elections

+Pre-election composition

 Kentucky and Louisiana were seen as the two competitive races in this cycle.

 Kentucky governor Matt Bevin had very low approval ratings over issues such as Medicare expansion, pensions, and education.
 Bevin was the least popular governor in the United States, with only a 33% approval rating, in April 2019.
 When teachers walked out to protest education funding, Bevin blamed them for child molestation and called them "selfish thugs".
 Bevin also attempted to roll back the state's Medicare expansion, which would've lead to 500,000 people in the state losing their health insurance, and the measure was deeply unpopular in Kentucky and never passed.

 In Louisiana, Democratic incumbent John Bel Edwards was popular in the deep red state, as he had worked across the aisle with a number of issues such as abortion.
 Edwards also brought Medicaid expansion to the state, a move that garnered praise and was popular.
 Even though Edwards was popular, the sheer amount of Republicans in the state made the race competitive.

 Mississippi, whose governor was term-limited, was one of the most Republican states in the country and hadn't voted a Democrat as governor since 1999, and Republican Tate Reeves was a long serving public servant in the state.
 However, a formidable campaign by Democrat Jim Hood made the race closer than initially expected.
-Hood made bringing Medicaid expansion to Mississippi the central issue of his campaign, which resonated with voters in the state as many people want improvements to health care.
+Hood made bringing Medicaid expansion to Mississippi the central issue of his campaign, which resonated with voters in the state as many people wanted improvements to health care.